lindsayrr8/lindsayrr8.github.io/_posts/2024-11-09-my-new-blog-post.md

-# Additive Regression and Basic Model Matrices with R
+# Additive Regression and Model Matrices with R

 This week, we're given the following prompt utilizing the `ashina` data frame in `R`:
 > **Question 1.** 10.1 <br />